Find out who can get the COVID-19 vaccine and how to get it.

 Vaccinations for employers

-As an employer, you are in a unique position to support the COVID-19 vaccination programme by encouraging staff to get both their first jab and then, when they are eligible, their second jab, to ensure they have maximum protection.
+As an employer, you are in a unique position to support the COVID-19 vaccination programme by encouraging staff to get their first and second doses, and if eligible, their booster dose, to ensure they have maximum protection.

 Supporting your employees to get vaccinated comes with several benefits.
 Having the COVID-19 vaccine means: